Shareholders table resolutions with Australia's banks to stop fossil fuel financing

-SYDNEY : A group of shareholders filed climate change resolutions with three of Australia's Big Four banks on Thursday, asking them to abide by their self-declared support for net-zero emissions by 2050 and stop financing fossil fuels.
+SYDNEY: A group of shareholders filed climate change resolutions with three of Australia's Big Four banks on Thursday (Oct 7), asking them to abide by their self-declared support for net-zero emissions by 2050 and stop financing fossil fuels.

-The resolutions, filed by a group of about 100 shareholders, come ahead of the United Nations' COP26 climate talks in Glasgow, set to begin on Oct.31, and come at a time when the regulators are also increasing their scrutiny of climate-related risks and disclosures.
+The resolutions, filed by a group of about 100 shareholders, come ahead of the United Nations' COP26 climate talks in Glasgow, set to begin on Oct 31, and as Australia regulators step up their scrutiny of climate-related risks and disclosures.

-They are unlikely, however, to be officially tabled for a vote at the banks' annual general meetings in December, partly because Australian corporate law prevents it.
+They are unlikely, however, to be officially tabled for a vote at the banks' annual general meetings in December, partly because of restrictions under Australian corporate law.

 In one of the three matching resolutions, the shareholders say: "Despite committing to the climate goals of the Paris Agreement ...
 ANZ is aligning its investment practices and policies with the failure of these goals, resulting in our company falling behind rapidly evolving investor and regulator expectations, and the practices of other financial institutions."